steinwinde/calendar/README.md

 ## On the Roadmap

-- Mobile devices
+- Better rendering on mobile devices
+- Configuration in order to display an hour or minutes scale for day view (like it already exists for week view)
+- JSON configuration instead of list of attributes to enable conditional properties like "if mobile, show scheduler, else normal view"
 - Removal of specific week days from view (e.g. remove Saturday and Sunday)
+- Background events e.g. to indicate holidays that stretch across several days
 - A second mini-calendar for independent date choices and quick navigation
 - Explicit support of being inserted in the sidebar
 - Event types that behave (e.g. read-only vs. read-write) differently from each other
-- Day view
 - Wrapper that allows the selection of an SObject as input like Salesforce's calendar
-- Visual indicator for today's date
+- Visual indication for today's date
 - [Tooltips](https://www.lightningdesignsystem.com/components/tooltips/)
 - [Other Salesforce calendars](https://help.salesforce.com/s/articleView?id=service.pfs_view_calendar.htm&type=5) could be emulated